 Christine Ann Domestic Abuse Services Inc. (CADASI) operates a 35-bed shelter for female victims of domestic violence and their children and counseling services, case management and supportive services for women, men and children.
-In 2012, CADASI provided counseling for 1,103 persons (733 women, 19 men, 351 children [558 or 51% from Oshkosh]) and shelter for 251 individuals (120 adults, 131 children [242 or 96% from Oshkosh).
+In 2013, CADASI provided counseling and shelter for 1,042 persons; with 474 individuals being from Oshkosh, with 113 of these being children.

 Day by Day Warming Shelter operates a 20-bed seasonal emergency shelter that serves a small but definite population of persons (men and women) with no other sheltering options in the community.
-In 2012, Day by Day provided shelter for 127 individuals and served more than 7,332 meals.
+In 2013, Day by Day provided shelter for 124 individuals and served more than 7,579 meals.
+Also in 2013, Day by Day expanded their hours by 2 hours each day, opening at 6 pm.
+The Shelter also provided additional services that included medical triage, AA and NA onsite meetings.